 Afterword: The Civility-Incivility Paradox

-Reshmi Dutt-Ballerstadt is the Edith Green Distinguished Professorship professor and teaches in the Department of English and Gender Studies at Linfield University in Oregon.
-She is the author of The Postcolonial Citizen: An Intellectual Migrant (2010) and serves as the editor for Inside Higher Ed’s column ‘Conditionally Accepted’.
+Reshmi Dutt-Ballerstadt is Edith Green Distinguished Professor and teaches in the Department of English and Gender Studies at Linfield University in Oregon.
+She is the author of The Postcolonial Citizen: The Intellectual Migrant (2010) and serves as the editor for Inside Higher Ed’s column "Conditionally Accepted."

 Kakali Bhattacharya is an award-winning professor at University of Florida housed in Research, Evaluation, and Measurement Program.
 She is the 2018 winner of AERA’s Mid-Career Scholar of Color Award.
 Her co-authored text with Kent Gillen, Power, Race, and Higher Education: A Cross-Cultural Parallel Narrative has won a 2017 Outstanding Publication Award from AERA (SIG 168) and a 2018 Outstanding Book Award from the International Congress of Qualitative Inquiry.

 "This is the book we've been waiting for: a riveting account of the long war on academic freedom, free speech and political dissent in the academy from the standpoint of its heroic victims.
 Scholars engaged in the most advanced writing and activism around Black Lives Matter, Palestine solidarity, and critiques of U.S. empire testify from the front-lines of the struggle to decolonize higher education.
 This is the best volume we have yet exposing the sham use of 'civility' discourse to silence those who speak truth to power." -- Bill V. Mullen, Professor Emeritus of American Studies, Purdue University USA